-I have found ENORMOUS joy in encouraging other women via my new Just Start ebook.
+I have found ENORMOUS joy in encouraging other women via my Just Start ebook.

--So maybe mine would be Rest, Just Start + Encourage.
+-So maybe my list would be Rest, Just Start + Encourage.

-So, clearly I was struggling to nail down my word for 2019.
+So, clearly I was struggling to nail down my new word of the year.

 I took some time to reflect and really brainstorm what I was wanting from the year.
 I had a few good ideas and then on a whim, decided to search online for ‘Word of the Year generator’ because when all else fails, google.